-A loud, glossy thriller telling the story of two unconventional San Francisco cops on a wild chase when they discover there is a contract out on the syndicate boss that they are trying to apprehend.
+A loud, glossy thriller telling the story of two unconventional plain-clothes San Francisco cops on a wild chase when they discover there is a contract out on Red Meyers (Jack Kruschen), the numbers racket boss they are trying to apprehend.
 In order to bring him to trial, they must first keep him alive.

-Caan and Arkin make an interesting team in a slick movie high on violence and spectacular car chases.
+Freebie Waters (Caan) and Benito “The Bean” Vasquez (Arkin) make an interesting team in a slick movie high on violence and spectacular breakneck car chases.

-Hugely tasteless (particularly the flurry of racist jokes from Caan about Arkin’s Mexican origins) and at times brutally violent, this is a film where most of the characters are treated with contempt.
+Hugely tasteless (particularly the flurry of racist jokes from Freebie about The Bean’s Mexican origins) and at times brutally violent, this is a film where most of the characters are treated with contempt.

 However, director Richard Rush – who wouldn’t make his next film, The Stunt Man, until six years later – puts so much energetic inventiveness into the turbulence, you’re almost convinced he doesn’t mean it.